What Programs must be Accessible?

 Who is responsible for any expenses associated with providing disability access?

 The costs associated with disability access are considered part of the overall expense of the event.
 Event planners should include the expense of any anticipated accommodations as a budget item in the event planning.
 Most accommodations can be made at little or no cost, such as choosing a wheelchair accessible venue for the event.
 Accommodations such as sign language interpreting will incur a cost.
 Event planners who think the cost of the accommodations cannot be supported by the event should discuss alternative funding sources with their supervisor or advisor.
-Before denying any accommodation requests, event planners should consult with a member of the ADA Coordinator Team.
+Before denying any accommodation requests, event planners should consult with a member of OIED.

 Advice for Accessible Event Planning